THIS DATE IN HISTORY: April 25

 "I've had a lot of great games," he says, "but under a lot of pressure like that, a key game for the team, I think that was one of the best."

-1964: Johnny Bower becomes the first goaltender in playoff history to have a shutout in Game 7 of the Final by making 33 saves in the Toronto Maple Leafs' 4-0 victory against the Detroit Red Wings at Maple Leaf Gardens.
+1964: Johnny Bower becomes the first goalie in playoff history to have a shutout in Game 7 of the Final by making 33 saves in the Toronto Maple Leafs' 4-0 victory against the Detroit Red Wings at Maple Leaf Gardens.
 Andy Bathgate, acquired from the New York Rangers two months earlier, scores the Cup-winning goal 3:04 into the game, and Toronto ices it when Dave Keon, Red Kelly and George Armstrong score in the third period.
-The Stanley Cup is the third in a row for the Maple Leafs.
+It's the third straight Stanley Cup championship for the Maple Leafs.

 Video: Johnny Bower led Leafs to four Stanley Cup titles

-1972: Bobby Orr has three assists in the Boston Bruins' 5-3 road victory against the St. Louis Blues in Game 4 of the Semifinals, completing a four-game sweep.
+1972: Bobby Orr has three assists in the Boston Bruins' 5-3 victory against the St. Louis Blues at St. Louis Arena in Game 4 of the Semifinals, completing a four-game sweep.
 Orr finishes the first two rounds of the playoffs with 15 assists, the most ever by a defenseman in one playoff year.
 He breaks the mark set by Pat Stapleton of the Chicago Blackhawks and J.C.
 Tremblay of the Montreal Canadiens one year earlier.

 Video: Bobby Orr revolutionized defensive position